Vespasian and the Roman Conquest of Britain in 43 AD

 There were many auxiliary troops and supporting services too; for example cavalry, archers, bridge builders and the Batavians, based in Holland, who specialised in making river crossings wearing full equipment.
 The invasion force was some 45,000 men.
 [Some books give 40,000; others 45,000; one 50,000.]
 The troops comprised mostly light infantry, heavy infantry and cavalry.
 Apart from the four legions, the other half of the Army would have been auxiliaries from conquered countries.
 [They would usually be awarded Roman citizenship after 25 years of Army service.]
 The auxiliaries would take the lead role, going ahead of the main army to find the enemy and then taking the front line in any fighting.

 The invasion was delayed as the troops mutinied due to fear of the “ocean”, repeating the experience of Caligula around AD 40.
 Surprisingly one book believes this mutiny is a myth.
 I reject this view as Dio mentioned the event.
-Twice during the campaign (see below on pages 13 and 27-28), I believe the Army commander decided that his other three legions were more resolute than XX Legion.
+Twice during the campaign (see below), I believe the Army commander decided that his other three legions were more resolute than XX Legion.
 Perhaps it can be deduced that XX Legion started the mutiny and this caused Plautius’s concern as to their reliability.

 To quell the mutiny, Dio wrote that Claudius sent his senior minister, the ex slave Narcissus, to Boulogne.
 Using his wit and wits, Narcissus persuaded the Army to embark.
 Once the troops had agreed to invade, no doubt there would have been suitable sacrifices to Jupiter and Mars, the Roman gods of weather and war respectively.